California Architects Board

 Below are the members of the California Architects Board.

 Sheran Voigt is a public member of the Board since 2006 and currently the Board President.
 A resident of Chino Hills, Voigt has over 30 years of experience as a real estate agent and broker.
 Voigt served as a broker associate for the Western Group from 1991 to 1996 and office manager for the Western Group from 1997 to 2009.
 Voigt has been with Advantage Real Estate since 2009.
 She was also a real estate agent and broker in the Commonwealth of Virginia and the state of Alabama from 1977 to 1985.
 Voigt chairs the Board's Executive and Communications Committees and serves on the Regulatory and Enforcement Committee.
-She also serves on the National Council of Registration Boards' (NCARB) Professional Conduct Committee.
-Her term expires on June 30, 2014.
+She also serves on the National Council of Architectural Registration Boards' (NCARB) Professional Conduct Committee.
+Her term expired on June 30, 2014, but she is now serving a one-year "grace period" per Business and Professions Code section 5515.

 Board Vice President